pmostoff/UIGraphView/README.md

 - iOS 10.3
 - Xcode 8
 - Swift 3 and 4

+## Author

+Programmed and designed by Peter Mostoff.
+[You can contact me via Twitter](https://twitter.com/pmostoff) if you'd like!
+I'm definitely open to suggestions on how to improve this code.
+I made it work for what I needed and thought I'd share, but I'm sure there are ways to improve it that I haven't even thought of.
+Please let me know if you have any suggestions!

+If you do use this code in an application you're working, I'd really appreciate you letting me know.
+I'd really enjoy getting to know this was useful for someone else and maybe I'll even drop in a link to your app here!

+If you're interested, you can visit my personal site to see what I'm up to at [Mostoff.me](http://mostoff.me) or if you want to support my work, check out the apps that I've published on the [App Store](https://itunes.apple.com/tc/developer/peter-mostoff/id1080412491)!

 ## License
 `UIGraphView` is available under the MIT license.
 See the LICENSE file for more info.